top of page

 STEFANO DA FRE:

 Yeah.
 There needs to be a diversity of thoughts rather than just a label of diversity in our humanities.
 And certainly, the film industry doesn't have it the worst.
 I would say that there's a lot of diversity of thought in film.
 I actually applaud all the different filmmakers from different backgrounds who are not resting on whatever country they're from, whether it's Yorgos Lathimos, who just came out with Poor Thing, or David Fincher's films are Dark, they certainly are American, but they're something beyond being American.
-So, I think that it is an important thing to keep aiming for universal stories, and I feel strongly about that when I look at my material, my characters, and my casting.
+So, I think that it is important thing to keep aiming for universal stories, and I feel strongly about that when I look at my material, my characters, and my casting.

 Overcoming Challenges in the Entertainment Industry